accelero-cloud/appkernel/docs/index.rst

 The codebase is thoroughly tested under Python 2.7 (3.4+ and PyPy are planned for the release 1.0).

-What's in it for you?
+How does it helps you?
 ---------------------
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
 You can focus entirely on delivering business value on day one and being the rockstar of your project.